In a NutshellDue to the COVID-19 pandemic, Maine has extended its filing and payment deadline for 2019 income taxes to July 15, 2020.

 A tax deduction reduces the amount of income you pay taxes on, which can in turn lower your tax bill.
 A tax credit is a dollar-for-dollar reduction in the amount of tax you owe.
 Learn more about tax deductions and tax credits.

-How to file your Maine income tax
+How can I file a Maine income tax return?

 You have a few options for filing your Maine state income tax return.